 Filing a Report against a Student Organization

-Any student, faculty, or staff member of the University of Michigan can submit a complaint against an organization alleging a violation of the Standards of Conduct for Recognized Student Organizations, as well as the Public Health-Informed Safety Measures for Recognized Student Organizations.
+Any student, faculty, or staff member of the University of Michigan can submit a complaint against an organization alleging a violation of the Standards of Conduct for Recognized Student Organizations.
 If you would like to file a complaint, please complete the form linked below to begin the process of filing a complaint.
 Once you have submitted the report, a CCI staff member will connect with you to walk through the SOAR Accountability process and submitting a formal complaint.

 Please note that SOAR is not a confidential reporting mechanism.
-For confidential assistance around sexual misconduct allegations, please refer to the Office of Institutional Equity's reporting page.
+For confidential assistance around sexual misconduct allegations, please refer to the Equity, Civil Rights, and Title IX Office.
 For emergencies, please dial 911.

 Campus Climate Concern:

 The category of campus climate concerns includes malicious threats, damage or defacement of property, or physical contact specifically intended to intimidate or harass another person because of the person's race, color, religion, gender, or national origin.
 If you have experienced a crime, report it directly to the Department of Public Safety at 734-763-1131 or the Ann Arbor Police at 734-994-2911.
-If you report it to DPS or AAPD, we would appreciate a report via phone or on the Expect Respect website.
+If you report it to DPS or AAPD, we would appreciate a report via phone.
 If you feel that you have experienced harm and would like to discuss the concern, please call 734-615-2427.

 The University will respond to any report of sexual misconduct made to a non-confidential University employee.
 All reports to non-confidential employees will be reported to the U-M Title IX Coordinator in the Office for Institutional Equity.
 Please note that no student organizations should be investigating or making determinations on the merits of allegations of sexual misconduct.
 We strongly encourage student leaders to submit a report when they learn of allegations of misconduct.
-To access confidential assistance, or to submit a report on discrimination, discriminatory harrassment, or sexual misconduct, please vist the Office for Institutional Equity's page for reporting incidents.
+To access confidential assistance, or to submit a report on discrimination, discriminatory harassment, or sexual misconduct, please visit the Equity, Civil Rights, and Title IX Office.